Symbiota2/Symbiota2-php/docs/setup/managing_plugin_builds.md

 - `set-core-all-translations`

-  Sets (or resets) the main i18n translation files for the Symbiota2 installation and populates them with the i18n translation files included with the core frontend application and all of the core plugins.
+  Sets (or resets) the main i18n translation files for the Symbiota2 installation and populates them with the i18n translation files included with the core frontend application and all of the core libraries.

 - `merge-core-all-translations`

-  Runs all of the separate merge scripts for each of the i18n translation files included with the core frontend application and all of the core plugins, which merge translation changes with the main i18n translation files for the Symbiota2 installation.
+  Runs all of the separate merge scripts for each of the i18n translation files included with the core frontend application and all of the core libraries, which merge translation changes with the main i18n translation files for the Symbiota2 installation.

 - `package_all_plugins`